 1. Find a need/problem and fill it

 Success in any business depends on identifying a need and filling it.
-Tata spent millions of rupees to develop the Nano car but it was to fill the need of teeming middle class in India who wanted a car that was small, very affordable and fuel-efficient.
+Tata spent millions of rupees developing the Nano car, but it was to fill the need of the teeming middle class in India who wanted a small, very affordable and fuel-efficient car.
 It also helped them tap the market for those looking for a second car to ride.
 Many of the success stories in business were created by identifying a need and filling it- that applies to low-budget airlines, solar panels and inverters, e-commerce ventures such as Amazon and Flipkart, vacuum cleaners, LED

 2. Have sufficient money to last for at least six months

-There are many entrepreneurship advantages other than monetary in such a scenario, it includes entrepreneurship learning from mistakes of others, getting exposure to managing people and resources and more importantly building contacts in the industry.
+There are many entrepreneurship advantages other than monetary in such a scenario; it includes entrepreneurship learning from others’ mistakes, getting exposure to managing people and resources and more importantly, building contacts in the industry.
 For example, an IT professional who was handling social media and content in a large company can think of starting a new venture focussed on website development, social media marketing, and design as he has got domain knowledge and necessary connections to get the first orders.

 3. Focus on cash flows before profit

-In small trading business to big industries, cash flow is of paramount importance as it is the lifeblood of the entity.
-Every month rents, salaries, stationery, petty cash expenses come up and there should be sufficient cash flow to take care of such recurring costs.
-If the entrepreneurship organization has to borrow to meet its routine expenses then it is running into trouble.
-It is said that a company can survive without profits for so many years and it may mean no dividend declaration for its shareholders.
+From small trading business to big industries, cash flow is of paramount importance as it is the entity’s lifeblood.
+Every month rents, salaries, stationery, petty cash expenses come up, and there should be sufficient cash flow to take care of such recurring costs.
+If the entrepreneurship organization has to borrow to meet its routine expenses, it runs into trouble.
+It is said that a company can survive without profits for so many years, and it may mean no dividend declaration for its shareholders.
 However, if there is no cash flow, the entrepreneurship organization will have to wind up its operations even if the company is running on profit.
-To ensure cash flow, in the initial months, promoters themselves don’t draw any salary or fix very low salaries compared to what they are eligible for.
+In the initial months, promoters themselves don’t draw any salary or fix very low salaries compared to what they are eligible for to ensure cash flow.

 4. Make use of incubators/angel funding

-In recent years, there was news of many bright engineering and management students who have shunned lucrative job offers to start their own ventures.
+There was news of many bright engineering and management students who have shunned lucrative job offers to start their own ventures in recent years.
 The most difficult part of any start-up entrepreneurship business is to have the necessary infrastructure and funding to keep going.
 Banks shy away from startup projects as there is no track record to go by and hence appear very risky for them.
-Hence, many engineering and management students who want to set up a business utilize the incubation facility in technology parks set up by the government or start off the incubation facility within the campus, remain there for a year or two before moving out to own premises.
-However, they may require some funding for it which is provided by angel investors.
+Hence, many engineering and management students who want to set up a business utilize the incubation facility in technology parks set up by the government or start off the incubation facility within the campus remain there for a year or two before moving out to their own premises.
+However, they may require some funding for it which angel investors provide.

-5. Have a good business idea, a clear revenue mode
+5. Have a good business idea, a clear revenue model

 It may be recalled that during the dotcom revolution in early 2000, many new ventures were launched with much fanfare and venture funding but petered out after a few years due to lack of a revenue model.
 Without a good revenue model, no angel investor would be interested in the project.
 Angel investors may be willing to invest $25,000 to $100,000 in a company with potential where the promoters have shown a commitment to quality, are passionate about the project and demonstrate integrity.

 They must have a clear entrepreneurship business plan, marketing strategy, innovative technology or product, and potential to grow big.
-Angel funding may be the best option to raise money under most circumstances but it doesn’t come easy, you have to go through meetings, negotiations, project appraisals, and personal assessments before you get access to funds.
+Angel funding may be the best option to raise money under most circumstances, but it doesn’t come easy; you have to go through meetings, negotiations, project appraisals, and personal assessments before getting access to funds.

 The angel investors will be interested in knowing about the capital you have raised, additional funding required, how long it will last, what are the marketing and advertising strategies, the quality of team members, whether accounting is proper.